XavierB23/PYCLASS/README.md

-# PYCLASS
-Python examples for pyclass.
+These are examples from the python class